b-it-bots/mas_domestic_robotics/README.md

     wstool update -t src
     rosdep install --from-paths src --ignore-src --rosdistro=kinetic -y
   ```
+  **Note:** If setting up on the robot, skip the `rosdep install` command.

 3. Build the code

   ```
   catkin build
   ```
+  Make sure that you have sourced `/opt/ros/kinetic/setup.bash` before building the packages.

 If you encounter any problems, please check the list of [issues](https://github.com/b-it-bots/mas_domestic_robotics/issues) and open a new one if you don't see a discussion of the problem there.